Samarium compounds: Halides

-Their further reduction with samarium, lithium or sodium metals at elevated temperatures (about 700–900 °C) yields dihalides.
-The diiodide can also be prepared by heating SmI_{3}, or by reacting the metal with 1,2-diiodoethane in anhydrous tetrahydrofuran at room temperature:
+The +2 oxidation state is considerably more accessible for samarium than for most lanthanides, and all four samarium dihalides SmF2, SmCl2, SmBr2 and SmI2 are known.
+Reduction of the trihalides with samarium, lithium or sodium at about 700–900 °C gives the corresponding lower halides.
+SmF2 crystallizes in the cubic fluorite structure, whereas SmCl2 and SmBr2 have orthorhombic structures.
+The diiodide can also be prepared by heating SmI3, or by reaction of samarium metal with 1,2-diiodoethane in anhydrous tetrahydrofuran at room temperature: